 STATEN ISLAND, N.Y. – Joseph R. Marchese, founder and president of Financial Planning Concepts of America in Travis, has dedicated his time and career to serving the Staten Island community.

-The best of part of his job is "listening to the stories clients share about what they plan to do in retirement," he said.
+The best part of his job is "listening to the stories clients share about what they plan to do in retirement," he said.

 For his established work in the field, he is being honored with a Louis R. Miller Leadership Award in the Established businessperson category.